Compliance information for employers hiring temporary foreign workers

 Results of the inspection

-we will send you an initial finding of non-compliance.
-We will ask you to justify why you were not compliant with the program.
-When you provide your reasons, please make sure to include:- what you did to correct the non-compliance, and
+We'll send you an initial finding of non-compliance.
+We'll ask you to justify why you were not compliant with the program.
+When you provide your reasons, make sure to include:

-- the reason(s) for the ruling:
+- the reasons for the decision:

-- the condition(s) violated
+- the conditions violated

 - how you failed to comply

-- the consequence(s), and
+- the consequences, and

 - the next steps